RajeevHejib/CV/README.md

 Now that I have successfully completed the course, I am looking forward to begin my new career as a junior developer in an environment where I can contribute and make a difference.
 As I go along I intend to improve on my newly acquired skills and also get to develop more skills learning other technologies.

-My past experience may not be as relevant but I am sure it gives me added technical skills.

 ### Skills